puppetlabs/puppet-docs/source/guides/modules.markdown

 them after the class they define will allow auto lookup magic (explained further below in Module Lookup).

-One of the things we want to accomplish with modules is code sharing.
+One of the things to be accomplished with modules is code sharing.
 A module by nature should be self-contained: one should be able to get a module from somewhere and drop it into your module path and have it work.